Dilip Kumar Astik Independent AI Investment Risk Assessor Chartered Accountant - MIT Professional Courses in Data Science

 How Boards Should Think About Go/No-Go and Continue/Stop Decisions

-This book addresses a different question: not how AI systems fail technically, but how boards and investment committees should reason about AI capital allocation under uncertainty.
+This book addresses how boards and investment committees should reason about AI capital allocation under uncertainty—when evidence is ambiguous and momentum is strong.

 What This Book Provides